ZaninDavide/patatrac/src/objects.typ

 }

 /*
-A `rope` is an objects that represents a one dimensional string that wraps around points and circles.
+Creates an object of type `rope`, representing a one dimensional string that wraps around points and circles.

 Abstractly, a `rope` is completely specified by its anchors